 Science has shown that washing your hands for 20 seconds is effective in killing germs.
 Don’t have the patience for this?
 Experts say that washing your hands while singing Happy Birthday twice makes the experience quick and more pleasant.

 When should I use hand sanitizer?

 Alcohol-based hand sanitizer (containing at least 60% alcohol) is helpful in protecting against the spread of germs and viruses.
 However, handwashing with soap and water is still best.
 Hand sanitizer is effective when soap and water are not available.
 This includes when taking public transportation and it’s difficult to get to a bathroom (airplane, train, bus).
-Carrying a travel size bottle of hand sanitizer makes it easy to disinfect your hands in these situations.
-Some people use it when they sit down to eat at a restaurant.
-Others use it when they are in the presence of crowds (games, church service, school meetings).
+Carrying a travel size bottle of hand sanitizer makes it easy to disinfect your hands in many situations where you’re around other people.

 Apply a generous drop of hand sanitizer to the palm of your hand and rub it across both hands, front and back, and fingertips.

 Things to consider